-Everyone has heard the old adage of 10,000 hours of practice making you a master, however how true is this?
+Everyone has heard the old adage of 10,000 hours of practice makes you a master, however, how true is this?

 Time to do the math.